 There was also a lot of SEO savvy behind what Lucasfilm and Disney

 were electing not to show people!
 Fans of the series were left with a lot of questions after the teaser trailers.
 Common examples include "who is Kylo Ren?" and "where is Luke Skywalker in Episode VII?"
 In essence, the company was creating long tail keywords that were being searched for and talked about left and right.
 Of course, the discussions always lead right back to the official sites and social media profiles for the movie itself and the Star Wars brand as a whole.
 It's honestly brilliant how much juice they were able to squeeze out of the marketing by holding back as opposed to giving everything away all up front.

-agency mentioned another interesting aspect of the marketing came in the wake of the merchandise releases.
+A local agency mentioned another interesting aspect of the marketing came in the wake of the merchandise releases.
 People noticed a distinct lack of merchandise for Rey, the female protagonist of the film.
 While initially the source of a lot of criticism over potential sexism from manufacturing providers such as Hasbro Toys and even Lucasfilm themselves, the old "there's no such thing as bad press" idiom held true.

 In reality, this move was something of a decoy to hide the fact that Rey was, in fact, the central character of the film, and the title itself even tied into her story arc.
 As the debates raged on about whether she was receiving good merchandising saturation when compared to her male cast mates Finn, Kylo Ren, and Poe Dameron